naveensrinivasan/dotnetsamples/Microsoft.Diagnostics.Tracing/TraceEvent/docs/TraceEvent.md

    (e.g. foreach), as each event is processed it must be cast to the correct type to get at its event-specific fields.
 This is clumsy and inefficient.

-Thus the pull (callback) model is encouraged, but there are definitely cases where a pull model is convenient (e.g. iterating over all events of a particular type in an ETL file) where the pull model (foreach) is not problematic and the library should support.
+Thus the push (callback) model is encouraged, but there are definitely cases where a pull model is convenient (e.g. iterating over all events of a particular type in an ETL file) where the pull model (foreach) is not problematic and the library should support.